wavefrontHQ/wavefront-operator-for-kubernetes/README.md

-## Beta Notice
+## Initial Availability Notice

-This project is in the beta phase and not ready for use on production environments.
+This project is in the initial availability phase.
-For use on production environments, see the Installation and Configuration sections of the [collector repo](https://github.com/wavefrontHQ/wavefront-collector-for-kubernetes) for our original, more established processes.
+It is suitable for production usage.

 **Important:** Observability Logs (Beta) is enabled only for selected customers.
 If you’d like to participate, contact your Observability account representative.